What is F.I.T.?

 Evaluation and Services are 100% Free

-Los Pasitos partners with families to nurture and advocate for their child’s development through coaching and modeling in their natural environment so that parents and caregivers can shine while helping their child reach their full potential one tiny step at a time.
+Los Pasitos collaborates closely with families to support and advocate for their child's development.
+Through coaching and modeling in the child’s natural environment, we empower parents and caregivers to confidently play an active role in helping their child reach their full potential, one small step at a time.